Aervtas/Aervtas.github.io/README.md

 # Aervtas.github.io

 --------------------
-**This is a Blog to keep track of projects, books, and just my life**
+**This is a Blog to keep track of projects, books, games, and my life in general.**